Pagecontent

 Taking into account gender equality in government planning, programming and budgeting is necessary when aiming for a more equitable budget distribution.
 Gender-responsive budgeting (GRB) is a method that involves women and men more in budget decisions and strengthens the principle of gender equality in the distribution of public funds.
 It involves identifying interventions in order to address gender issues and gaps in revenue and expenditure policies at different levels as well as in budget plans.
 The goal of GRB is to analyze and address the gender-related impact of revenue-raising and budget allocations on men and women as well as boys and girls.
 Austrian Development Cooperation supports gender-responsive budgeting in its partner countries with the ultimate goal to advance gender equality.
 By incorporating gender-responsive budgeting in its constitution, Austria has also set a good example in this regard.

-The European Council Conclusions on the EU's Plan of Action for Gender Equality (2016-2020) were adopted in October 2015.
-The plan’s objectives and actions to promote gender equality are mandatory for the EU's international cooperation: They apply to the EU member states, the EU Directorates-General for International Cooperation and Development, European Neighbourhood Policy and Enlargement Negotiations, the European Civil Protection and Humanitarian Aid Operations office (ECHO) as well as the European External Service.
-The Gender Action Plan III is currently being developed.
+The European Council Conclusions on the EU's Plan of Action for Gender Equality III (GAP III, 2020-2025) were adopted in November 2020.
+The plan’s objectives and actions to promote gender equality are mandatory for the EU's external action: They apply to the EU member states, the EU Directorates-General for International Cooperation and Development, European Neighbourhood Policy and Enlargement Negotiations, the European Civil Protection and Humanitarian Aid Operations office (ECHO) as well as the European External Service.
+In the course of the midterm evaluation, the duration of the GAP III has been extended from 2025 until 2027.

 International cooperation makes a valuable contribution to ending gender discrimination and enforcing the rights of women and girls.
 Gender mainstreaming and the definition of gender-specific results and indicators play an important role in ADA projects and programmes.
 Engaging men and boys is considered as being important for the achievement of gender equality.